Thozhilali

 Thozhilali is a 1964 Indian Tamil-language film directed by M. A. Thirumugam and produced by Sandow M. M. A. Chinnappa Thevar who also wrote the story.
-Inspired by Thevar's early life as a milk supplier before he became a wealthy film producer, it stars M. G. Ramachandran, K. R. Vijaya and newcomer Rathna.
+Drawing inspiration from Thevar's early life as a milk supplier before he became a wealthy film producer, it stars M. G. Ramachandran, K. R. Vijaya and newcomer Rathna.
 The film was released on 25 September 1964 and became a box-office success.

 Plot

-Raju, a relentless worker, is the only son of a widow of peasant origin, which in spite of the economic difficulties, makes a success, in parallel, of brilliant of high studies.
-We see him climbing, not without happiness and problems, the social scale, via diverse jobs, arousing in the passage, the jealousy of his rich neighbours.
-But his effort will be rewarded in the measure for hard sound labour, in the person of beautiful and intelligent Vijaya.
-Raju joins a bus company and earns the respect of boss Murugappan.
-Murugappan's daughter Meena falls for Raju but he refuses to marry her and is thrown out of the company.
+Raju, an industrious young man raised by a widowed mother, excels in his studies and works hard to rise above poverty, drawing the jealousy of wealthy neighbors.
+After joining a local bus company, he earns the respect of his boss Murugappan, but complications ensue when Murugappan's daughter Meena falls in love with him.
+Because Raju loves the intelligent Vijaya, he declines Meena's affections, leading Murugappan to dismiss him.
+Raju ultimately overcomes this professional setback through his enduring work ethic.